 Evil can be endured.

-Physically: 5' 9'/175cm, 155lbs/70 kgs, a healthy body and youthful face a decade younger than my age through regular exercise and keen genes.
+Physically: 5' 9'/175cm, 155lbs/70 kgs, a mostly healthy body (sagging--will tone for you!) and youthful face a decade younger than my age through regular exercise and keen genes.

 Emotionally: Above average EQ.
 As Mark says in the novel A Many-Splendoured Thing by Han Suyin: "The only tragedy in the world is never having loved."
 I agree; I am no longer tragic.
 I have learned to value and be responsible for intimate relationships.